-To reduce this risk, regulators around the world are introducing new laws to make vendor risk management a regulatory requirement.
+To reduce the inexorable digital risks associated with vendor relationships, regulators globally are introducing new laws to make vendor risk management a regulatory requirement.
 This can include the management of sub-contracting and on-sourcing arrangements (fourth-party risk).

 Third-party risk management is the process of analyzing and controlling risks associated with outsourcing to third-party vendors or service providers.
 Increasingly, the scope of vendor management extends to sub-contracting and on-sourcing arrangements to mitigate fourth-party risk.